godotengine/godot-docs/contributing/how_to_contribute.rst

   With a community of our size, we need people to step up as volunteer moderators in all kinds of places.
   These teams are organized by the Godot Foundation, but would not function without the dedication of active community members like you.

   Have a look around your favorite community platform and you might come across open application calls.
-Currently we are looking for:
-  *List under construction*

 - **Answer tech-support questions**
   With many new people discovering the Godot Engine recently, the need for peer-to-peer tech-support has never been greater.